aaron777collins/PostAPic/README.md

 Run `docker-compose up -d` in the base directory to run the backend.
 Use `cd frontend` in another terminal to go to the frontend directory and then run `npm start` for a frontend dev server.
 You will need to run `npm install` the first time this project is run.

+*Note: On your first run, you should navigate to [http://localhost:8080/createtables.php](http://localhost:8080/createtables.php) to initialize your tables.*

 Optionally, you can run `npm run build` to build a production version of the frontend.
 You can serve the `build/` directory within frontend to run a production frontend (Ex. `npx serve -s build`).
 However, you may want to adjust the default address in app, etc. if you aren't serving on the UWindsor server.

 ## Testing